Mark Vermeulen: Disciplinary problems

-Accusation of arson

 In November 2006, Vermeulen was held by police after apparently fleeing the scene of a suspicious fire at the Zimbabwean Cricket Academy in Harare.
 A fire had also been set at the Zimbabwe Cricket headquarters.
 ZCU Managing Director Ozias Bvute confirmed that Vermeulen was being held "for questioning" in the incident.
 Vermeulen was formally charged with arson in the incident on 2 November.
 In January 2008, he was cleared on grounds of mental illness, and in February announced that he was hoping to make a comeback.

 In May 2008, Vermeulen offered to help rebuild the academy he burnt by using a percentage of his earnings that he would get by playing for Zimbabwe again.